What's on in Canterbury this summer

 A nine-day bitesize-festival in Barham, a beautiful village in the Canterbury countryside, featuring walks, talks and live music.
 What could be better than spending balmy summer evenings listening to live music in idyllic surroundings?

 Various dates in August

 This truly one-of-a-kind festival sees cartoonists flock like seagulls to Herne Bay to show off their traditional seaside art and satirical humour!
 Expect exhibitions throughout the town, talks, workshops plus live cartooning and caricatures on the Pier.

 27 to 30 August

-Whitstable’s renowned summer celebration of music, food and oysters returns this August bank holiday with the Landing of the Oysters, Grotters and the World Famous Oyster Eating Competition alongside an extended Food Fair, live entertainment and profusion of culinary delights.
+Whitstable’s renowned summer celebration of music, food and oysters returns this August bank holiday with the Landing of the Oysters, Grotters and the World Famous Oyster Eating Competition alongside, live entertainment and profusion of culinary delights.

 bOing!
 International Family Festival

 Reunite with family and friends this August for an amazing weekend of the very best in theatre, dance, films and fun for all the family, packed with magical performances and experiences on the beautiful University of Kent campus in Canterbury.

 A spectacular celebration of LGBT+ identity for the whole family set in the heart of Canterbury, featuring 5ive, Baga Chipz and Cheryl Hole, plus a parade through the city centre, followed by live entertainment with food and drink in the stunning Dane John Gardens.